tmtsoftware/esw-ts/docs/src/main/clients/command/command-service.md

 :   @@snip [Command-Service](../../../../../example/src/documentation/command/CommandExamples.ts) { #command-service-creation }

 ## Control Commands
-   In order to call following api, one of the control command needs to be sent.
+   In order to call following API, one of the control command needs to be sent.
 Depending on your use case, you will be sending either Setup or Observe Command.

    Following examples show how to create control commands: